Bonfida/bonfida-dev-guide/src/04_VestingContract.md

 One important thing to know is that we're casting the _entire length_ of the buffer.
 This means that the account's allocated length _must_ be of a valid size, otherwise this operation will fail.
 <!-- An alternative approach would be to add a `number_of_schedules` field to our `VestingContractHeader`, and then `split_at_mut` the `schedules` buffer again at `number_of_schedules * VestingSchedule::LEN`. -->
-To make this less error-prone, we need to write a helper static method called `compute_allocation_size` which determines the valid size for a `VestingContract` data account in terms of its desired number of schedules :
+To make this less error-prone, we need to write a helper static method called `compute_allocation_size` which determines the valid size for a `VestingContract` data account in terms of its desired number of schedules:

 ```rust
     pub fn compute_allocation_size(number_of_schedules: usize) -> usize {